snowch/vast-docker-compose-examples/trino/README.md

 **Caution**: Since docker compose is primarily designed to run a set of containers on a single host and can't support requirements for high availability, we do not support nor recommend using our docker compose constructs to support production-type use-cases.

+**Caution**: Currently this image loses state when it is restarted.
+Manually save any work that you need to keep.

 ## Overview

 Docker compose quickstart environment to try Trino with Vast Database.

 ## Instructions

- - Change `vast.properties` to match your environment.
- - Change `docker-compose.yml` to use the correct container image:
+ - Change `.env` to use the correct container image:
   - Vast 4.7 - use `vastdataorg/trino-vast:375`
   - Vast 5.0 - use `vastdataorg/trino-vast:420`
   - Vast 5.1 - use `vastdataorg/trino-vast:429`